Koszul duality between $E_n$-algebras and coalgebras in a filtered category

 \begin{example} Let $\cat{A}$ be the functor category into a stable category, and assume it admits some version of the Goodwillie calculus \cite{goodwi}.
 Then it has a filtration in which $\cat{A}^{<r}$ is the full subcategory consisting of ($r-1$)-excisive functors.
-The left localization $\cat{A}\to\cat{A}^{<r}$ is given by the universal ($r-1$)-excisive approximation of functors. \end{example}
+The left localization $\cat{A}\to\cat{A}^{<r}$ is given by the universal ($r-1$)-excisive approximation of functors, which is exact as follows e.g., from the construction. \end{example}